Flashlight Brown: Major label years (2002–2007)

 Midway through their 2002 tour, the band was contacted by Rob Cavallo (of Green Day fame), a man who was admired by the band members.
 Cavallo flew the band to Los Angeles, originally to record a two-song demo, but this quickly turned into a record deal with Hollywood Records.
 In April 2003, the band released their major label debut, My Degeneration, an album they deemed to be a "culmination of a 6 year career of living on the edge between a dream and despair".
 The album featured many re-recorded, old favorites along with some new material.
 Around the same time, the band recorded a cover of The Clash's "Should I Stay or Should I Go" for the Rugrats Go Wild! soundtrack, but the track was replaced with "Ready To Roll" instead.
 The band then released this song online on a secret page of their website.
-The track became lost media at an unknown point, eventually being found in 2025.

 In 2003, the band played over 200 dates in North America.
 They played various popular festivals such as Warped Tour, Lollapalooza and Snow Jam.
 In early 2004, they appeared on The Toronto Show.

 In 2005, it was announced that they would be recording a new album with Hollywood Records called Blue.
 The album was completed in early 2006 and the band released two songs, "Save It for Later" (which was later included on the soundtrack for Sky High) and "I'm a Human" (later included on Smallville), on their website.
 In March, the album was then released in advance on iTunes.
 The album's release date was then set for June 6.